PREVENTATIVE MEASURES TO KEEP YOUR AC IN GREAT SHAPE

 You don’t have to be an HVAC expert to take care of your air conditioner.
 Follow these tips to keep your system running well and catch problems before they escalate.

-- AIR CONDITIONER MAINTENANCE SCHEDULE
+AIR CONDITIONER MAINTENANCE SCHEDULE AND CHECKLIST

-- Remove debris around the outdoor unit, compressor and refrigerant lines.
+- Remove debris around the outdoor unit, compressor, and refrigerant lines.

 - Remove any leaves that have fallen through the grill and into the unit.